Visa and Passport

 Obtain the relevant certification letter from the International Student Administration Office.

-Bring the passport loss report issued by the police station and the certification letter issued by the International Student Administration Office to the county-level public security bureau in your residential area to issue a passport loss certificate.
+Bring the passport loss report issued by the police station and the certification letter issued by the International Student Administration Office to the public security bureau in your residential area to issue a passport loss certificate.

 With the passport loss certificate, go to your country's embassy in China to apply for a new passport.